mongodb/docs/source/core/replication.rst

 applying the operations to themselves.
 Note that this process is asynchronous.
 Under normal operation, secondary nodes will reflect writes within one second of the primary.
 However, various exceptional situations may cause secondaries lag behind further.
-See :ref:`replication lag <replication-lag` for details.
+See :term:`replication lag` for details.

 All nodes send heartbeats to all other nodes, and will pull operations from the node with the lowest "ping" time.

-TODO: should we organize some of this under an "implementation" header?
+TODO should we organize some of this under an "implementation" header?

 MongoDB uses :term:`single master replication` to ensure that the database remains consistent.
 However, clients possible to modify the